CakeFlyCookie/ImageStitcher/README.md

 V2 - Changes the size of all JPG and PNG to the smallest of the incoming ones, glues images no more than 5 in 1 row, the rest are moved to the next row.
 Signs in the middle-bottom with a filename without a file extension
 ![V2](https://github.com/CakeFlyCookie/ImageStitcher/blob/main/Examples/v2.png?raw=true)

-V3 - Changes the size of all JPG, PNG, WebP, BMP, TIFF in the folder to the smallest of the incoming ones, glues images no more than 5 in 1 row, the rest are moved to the next row.
+V3 - Changes the size of all images in the folder to the smallest of the incoming ones, glues images no more than 5 in 1 row, the rest are moved to the next row.
 Signs in the middle-bottom with a filename without a file extension.
 Deletes itself after completion.